 Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the PPF General Fund.
-The PPF General Fund's major classes of financial assets are cash at bank, financial assets held-to-maturity and advance to the Agency.
+The PPF General Fund's major classes of financial assets are cash at bank and financial assets held-to-maturity.
 The PPF General Fund adopts the policy of dealing with financial institutions and other counterparties with high credit ratings to mitigate credit risk.
 The PPF General Fund's financial assets comprise:

-- (i) Cash held with a major bank in Singapore and the MAS; - (ii) Investments in Singapore Government bonds and accrued interest receivable on such securities; the issuer, the Singapore Government, has a credit rating of "AAA" from Standard & Poor's and Fitch Ratings; - (iii) Investments in MAS bills and accrued interest receivable on such securities; and - (iv) Advance to the Agency to cover the Agency's operating and capital expenditures.
+- (i) Cash held with a major bank in Singapore and the MAS; - (ii) Investments in Singapore Government bonds and accrued interest receivable on such securities; the issuer, the Singapore Government, has a credit rating of "AAA" from Standard & Poor's and Fitch Ratings; and - (iii) Investments in MAS bills and accrued interest receivable on such securities.